Firesphere/silverstripe-haveibeenpwnd/readme.md

 Although it adds to the user security te enforce unique passwords, this module will not prevent any password leaks like the ones used by HaveIBeenPwned.

-# Have I Been Pwnd for SilverStripe
+# Have I Been Pwned for SilverStripe

 This module checks on password change and login, if the SHA1 of the password appears in the Have I Been Pwnd database.